1.d) Astronomy and other phenomena in outer space

 Again, the whole description of antimatter fits perfectly with the concept of mass in Global Mechanics.

-In a hypothetical initial situation of the Universe without any electromagnetic torsion or any matter or antimatter, any rotation or torsion of the reticular structure of matter –global, gravitational or kinetic aether– will produce right-handed electromagnetic waves in one sense and left-handed waves in opposite sense in the same direction.
+In a hypothetical initial situation of the Universe without any electromagnetic torsion or any matter or antimatter, any rotation or torsion of the reticular structure of matter –Global Aether (gravitational - kinetic - mass)– will produce right-handed electromagnetic waves in one sense and left-handed waves in opposite sense in the same direction.

 Just as magnetic monopoles do not exist, due to the mechanisms that create mass and to Law of Large Numbers, there should be an equal quantity of antimatter and ordinary matter –matter visible to us– in the Universe.